|Published||Report Code||Available Format||Pages|

 Other than the factors mentioned above, the increasing research and development (R&D) investments by manufactures for the development of technologically advanced products are also fueling the growth of the neurostimulation device market.

 Further, the widespread prevalence of neurological disorders and other diseases, which require these devices for management, is also adding to the demand in the neurostimulation device market, as most of these diseases have pain as a symptom.
 Also, the growing demand for minimally invasive treatments by patients is also expected to drive the market progress, as many now are opting for treatments that cause minimal pain and are effective; neurostimulation devices provide immediate relief from pain to patients.
 All these factors are expected to drive the growth in the market for neurostimulation devices in the forecast period.

 The growth in the neurostimulation device market is expected to be impeded by factors such as the high cost and side-effects associated with these devices.
 The high cost of these devices often drives patients to opt for alternative treatments, such as oral medication.
 Additionally, patients find alternative treatments easily accessible and affordable, which is also hindering the demand for neurostimulation devices.

 Neurostimulation Device Market Competitive Landscape

-Some of the key companies operating in the global neurostimulation device market include Aleva Neurotherapeutics SA, St. Jude Medical Inc., Medtronic PLC, Boston Scientific Corporation, LivaNova PLC, Cochlear Ltd., Neuropace Inc., Neurosigma Inc., MED-EL GmbH, Synapse Biomedical Inc., Neuronetics Inc., NDI Medical LLC, EnteroMedics Inc., and ImThera Medical.
+The global neurostimulation device market is marked by the presence of players, such as Aleva Neurotherapeutics SA, St. Jude Medical Inc., Medtronic PLC, Boston Scientific Corporation, LivaNova PLC, Cochlear Ltd., Neuropace Inc., Neurosigma Inc., MED-EL GmbH, Synapse Biomedical Inc., Neuronetics Inc., NDI Medical LLC, EnteroMedics Inc., and ImThera Medical.